JuanMoya/SKY130-PD-workshop/README.md

 We verify different variables values after the run_cts command.

 ![ We open openroad.](Day4_44.png)
-We open openroad for timming analysis.
+We open openroad for timming analysis just after the openLANE flow.

 ![ merged.lef file read.](Day4_45.png)
 We read the lef file.